Basic tutorial

 Training cycle

-we collect samples until we observed n_rollout states, these observations along with actions and rewards are collected in the batch.
+The training cycle for a reinforcement learning agent looks something like this (Code 2):we collect samples until we observed n_rollout states, these observations along with actions and rewards are collected in the batch.

 Then the model does one gradient step, empties its batch and resumes simulation.
 During the simulation, all the actions are sampled from the model itself.